top of page

 Q. Why is CPCH developing Living Wisdom Village?

 A. CPCH is a non-profit working to create affordable housing in Saguache County in an environmentally responsible manner.
-There is a complete lack of senior independent living facilities in Saguache County and this market is severely undersupplied in the San Luis Valley.
-For years the Crestone/Baca community has been losing its elders when they can no longer find safe and affordable housing here.
-CPCH intends to make affordable senior housing available.
+There is a complete lack of senior independent options for older adults in Saguache County and this market is severely undersupplied in the San Luis Valley.
+For years, older adults have moved out of the Crestone/Baca community because they can no longer find safe and affordable housing.

 Q. Why did CPCH choose this location?